Helen Mayhew: theJazz and Classic FM

-Her roles on Radio 2 ended in April 2006, and made her final appearance on Radio 3 in February 2007.
+Her roles on Radio 2 ended in April 2006, and she made her final appearance on Radio 3 in February 2007.
 She joined GCap-owned theJazz in April 2007.
 She then went on to be heard on Classic FM every Monday-Friday from 12 midnight-2 am presenting the now defunct Classic FM Jazz programme.

 Current work

 Mayhew came back to the relaunched Jazz FM in 2009 to co-present the Dinner Jazz programme with Sarah Ward, which expanded to six nights a week and is currently broadcast between 7 pm and 10 pm.

+As of 2023, she presents Late Night Jazz at 10pm for three hours on Thursdays and Fridays.

 In addition to her 'day-job' in radio, she is also a club DJ, playing jazzy dance music.

+Further to that, she is the current voice of next stop announcements onboard Brighton & Hove buses since 2011 and onboard Metrobus buses since 2019.